hhvm/user-documentation/guides/hack/25-typechecker/05-modes.md

 <?hh // decl
 ```

-is called decl mode.
+is in decl mode.
 Decl mode code is not typechecked.
-It is used for taking existing `<?php` files and provide some typechecking benefits to code *calling* into the decl mode code.
-The signatures of functions and classes are read in decl mode to allow this to happen.
-In fact, one migration path to Hack is to just change all your `<?php` files to decl mode, then start taking each file one-by-one and making them partial.
+However, the *signatures* of functions, classes, etc in decl mode are extracted, and are used by the typechecker when checking other code.
+Decl mode is most useful when converting over code written in PHP: although the body of that code might have type errors that you don't want to deal with right away, it's still beneficial to make the signature of that code, or at the very least its mere *existence*, visible to other code.
+In fact, one very basic migration path to Hack is to just change all your `<?php` files to decl mode, then start taking each file one-by-one and making them partial.

-New Hack code should never be in decl mode.
+New Hack code should **never** be written in decl mode.

 @@ modes-examples/decl.inc.php @@
 @@ modes-examples/call-into-decl.php @@